History is forever written with a pencil. Revision lurks behind its vision by necessity.”

 My current research (an overview, in German, can be found here) focuses on the market for books about the state of society in the United States and Germany during the 1970s and 1980s, a time during which non fiction books were an important but heretofore neglected part of popular culture and academic, political, and – more broadly – public discourse.

 You can find me all over the internet.
-My academic Twitter account is @torstenkathke, my page at the Obama Institute is here, and my academia.edu page with a list of some of my publications is here.
+My academic Twitter account is @torstenkathke.
+My website is at kathke.com, my page at the Obama Institute is here.
+An academia.edu page I keep semi-updated with a list of publications is here.
 I have an about.me here.
 You can also read my photo blog ictusoculi.com, which has an associated Twitter account as well, find my Instagram feed, or connect with me on LinkedIn.